dotnet/runtime/docs/coreclr/project-docs/performance-guidelines.md

 2. After building the runtime you will need to generate a core root that contains all of the binaries we just built along with the required dependencies.
 This can be done with the command `tests\runtest.cmd Release x64 GenerateLayoutOnly`, with the same caveat that x86 should be used if that is the platform that you are testing.

 3. Now we need to actually run the performance tests.
-You can do that with the following command that should be run from the root of your repo `tests\scripts\run-xunit-perf.cmd -arch x64 -configuration Release -testBinLoc bin\tests\Windows_NT.x64.Release\Jit\Performance\CodeQuality`.
+You can do that with the following command that should be run from the root of your repo `python tests\scripts\run-xunit-perf.py -arch x64 -configuration Release -testBinLoc bin\tests\Windows_NT.x64.Release\Jit\Performance\CodeQuality`.
 This will run all of the tests in the JIT CodeQuality directory as the script will walk all sub-directories and look for tests to run.
 If you want to just run a single test, pass the path of the single test that you want to run.

 4. Navigate to the `sandbox` directory in the root of your repo.
 Inside that directory you will find a bunch of files that follow the name Perf-*.md.
 These will contain the results, formatted as Markdown files, for each test that was run.